AAA Editor Notes

 Somerset Place State Historic Site is on Lake Phelps in Pettigrew State Park, 8 mi. s. via US 64.
 Built in the 1830s, the 14-room plantation house is an example of Greek Revival architecture.
-As one of North Carolina's most prosperous plantations, Somerset Place encompassed nearly 100,000 acres and produced rice, wheat and corn.
+As one of North Carolina's most prosperous plantations, Somerset Place encompassed nearly 100,000 acres and produced lumber, rice, wheat and corn.
 Antebellum plantation life and early African-American customs and traditions are highlighted.
 Three buildings in the former slave community have been reconstructed.

 Time: Allow 30 minutes minimum.